gslab-econ/template/README.md

 ##### How is the build process logged?

 Each of our custom builders produces a log of its process in the same directory as the first of its targets.
 Each log is named `sconscript.log` by default, and you can insert custom text between `sconscript` and `.log` by passing it as a string through the builder's `log_ext` keyword argument.
 It's similar to the way that you specify sources and targets, except that the `log_ext` argument must be a string.
-It can be important to specify the `log_ext` argument for builders that produce logs in the same directory.
-The default naming convention leads builders to overwrite one another's logs, so you'll only have a log of the last process to finish.
+You should specify the `log_ext` argument for builders that produce logs in the same directory, otherwise the default `sconscript.log` will be overwritten by each builder.

 After all the steps in the build are completed, we'll comb through the directory and look for for any files named `sconscript*.log`.
 These logs will be concatenated—with the earliest completed ones first and all logs with errors on top.
 We'll store this concatenated log at the root of the repository in `sconstruct.log`.